 If you're unsure whether your plans require planning permission, professional advice can help you move forward with confidence.
 UK planning rules can be complex, especially for older properties or homes that have already been extended.

 By understanding whether your project falls under permitted development and securing the right approvals early, you can avoid delays, control your house extension cost, and ensure your extension adds lasting value to your home.
+Get in touch with CNR Construction to discuss your plans and find out exactly where you stand.